The Cast Of The Complicated, Messy Love Triangle In Sally Rooney's "Conversation With Friends" Show, Revealed

 Occasionally, there are days where the internet agrees on one thing.
-Today, it's that Hulu's Conversations with Friends is a perfectly cast TV adaptation of Sally Rooney's book of the same name.
+Today, it's that BBC's Conversations with Friends is a perfectly cast TV adaptation of Sally Rooney's book of the same name.

 Advertisement